Sydney North Health Network Grants

 Sydney North Health Network is excited to announce the two successful recipients of the Community Engagement Grants.

-Relationships Australia NSW and Mission Australia will engage with the local Northern Sydney communities to identify the impact of recent extreme weather events such as floods, storms and bushfires.
+In 2022 Relationships Australia NSW and Mission Australia were commissioned to engage with the local Northern Sydney communities to identify the impact of recent extreme weather events such as floods, storms and bushfires.

-These Community Engagement activities will be carried out over the next 3 months and will identify ways communities can support one another during such events.
+These Community Engagement activities have identifed ways communities can support one another during such events.
 This will inform future activities that assist in building well-being and resilience, preparedness, response and recovery, for future extreme weather events, and natural disasters.

 Immediate Response Grants – Natural Disaster and Extreme Weather: Wellbeing, Resilience and Preparedness Program in Sydney North.